microsoft/pybryt-action/README.md

 An action for running [PyBryt](https://microsoft.github.io/pybryt) as an automated assessment tool on GitHub repositories.

-### GitHub Actions
-If your not familar with GitHub Actions or Workflows we advise you to complete this short awarness module [GitHub Actions, Microsoft Learn Module](https://docs.microsoft.com/learn/modules/introduction-to-github-actions) By the end of this module, you'll be able to:

-- Explain GitHub Actions and workflows
-- Create and work with GitHub Actions and Workflows
-- Describe Events, Jobs and Runners
-- Examine output and release management for actions

 ## Usage of PyBryt GitHub Action

 The PyBryt action accepts the following inputs: